 We all know material culture is the things we use to make our lives comfortable and stimulating.
 What about those things that don’t have a physical form?
 Non-material culture includes everything from customs and values to language and religion, which are the intangible elements that make up society or community.

-Below are 10 examples of non-material culture:
+Below are ten cases in point of non-material culture:

 Slangs are informal words and phrases commonly used in speech.
 Different cultures have different slang that may mean the same such as the American slang “cool dude,” which roughly means the same as the Australian slang “no worries, mate.”

 2. Signs Of Respect

 Different cultures show their respect for elders and other people differently.
 In Western culture, shaking hands is a sign of respect, while in Eastern culture, bowing is more acceptable.
 Some cultures kiss each other on the cheek or kiss the hands of their elders.